Case No: 63521

-Mrs. Mick: "It started in the parents room, Toby was able to climb out a window and was found on the street.
-Apparently he was standing watching the house burn, he didn't try to get help.
-He was 7 at the time, he should know how to get help at that age.
-He was in foster care for 3 or so months after that, they were looking for a family who would take older kids.
-We had just finished our certification and we were happy to take him.
-We thought we had really lucked out, he had no issues with drug addiction, there was no abuse in the family, or neglect, just a normal kid who lost his parents.
+Mrs. Mick: "It started in the parent's room.
+Toby was able to climb out a window and was found on the street.
+He was standing watching the house burn.
+He didn't try to get help.
+He was seven at the time.
+He should know how to get help at that age.
+He was in foster care for three or so months after that.
+They were looking for a family who would take older kids.
+We had just finished our certification, and we were happy to take him.
+We thought we had lucked out.
+He had no issues with drug addiction.
+There was no abuse in the family, or neglect, just a normal kid who lost his parents.
 We knew there would be some issues with his loss, and we were prepared to go through that with him, try and help him come through it as best he could.
 Give him a supportive and loving family to grow up with."

 Dr. Kloss: "How so?"

-Mrs. Mick: "He would, follow me around the house and just stare, I wouldn't know he was there and suddenly I would turn around and he would be standing there staring.
-He would say things too, things that it just seemed that an 8 year-old would not know.
-Things about historic events, things about Mayan cities, and Egypt, all over really.
-I didn't think too much of it at first because of his parents, they probably told him all kinds of interesting things.
+Mrs. Mick: "He would, follow me around the house and just stare, I wouldn't know he was there, and suddenly I would turn around, and he would be standing there staring.
+He would say things too, things that it just seemed an 8-year-old would not know.
+Tody knew things about historical events, things about Mayan cities, and Egypt, all over really.
+I didn't think too much of it at first because of his parents.
+They probably told him all kinds of interesting things.
 I checked into some of the things he said and found that they were accurate, at least the ones I could find mention of.
 Then he started to get very manipulative, in a way that is not child-like at all.
-He was very convincing.
-He started to take our daughter into their room and close the door, when I would come to see what they were doing he would stop talking and leave the room.
-I asked my daughter what he was telling her, she said he told her she could be a god if she would help him.
-He wanted her to cut herself, and give him the blood.
-That was all I needed to hear, we had a long talk about that."
+He was persuasive.
+He started to take our daughter into their room and close the door.
+When I would come to see what they were doing, he would stop talking and leave the room.
+I asked my daughter what he was telling her.
+She said he told her she could be a god if she would help him.
+He wanted her to cut herself and give him the blood.
+That was all I needed to hear.
+We had a long talk about that."

 Dr. Kloss: "How did your daughter react to this?"